 Next Tuesday, UW will host Indiana on ESPN.
 Bo Ryan is 10-0 at home vs. the Hoosiers.

 NOTES TO KNOW

-7 HAYES' EXPANDED GAME: In year two at UW, Nigel Hayes has taken his game to new heights averaging 11.7 ppg and 7.6 rpg.
-He is shooting a team-high 56.8% from the field (35.0% on 3FGs) and 66.7% at the free throw line.
+7 HAYES' EXPANDED GAME: In year two at UW, Nigel Hayes has taken his game to new heights, averaging 12.4 ppg and 6.9 rpg.
+He posted his fourth double-double of the season at Rutgers (15/10) and is shooting 53.7% on the year.

 NOTES FROM UW's LAST GAME

 #6 UW 69, MICH 64 (OT) - 1/24/15 - Crisler Center